sushant822/SQLAlchemy-Homework---Surfs-Up-/README.md

 ## Step 2 - Climate App

-Now that you have completed your initial analysis, design a Flask API based on the queries that you have just developed.
+Now that we have completed our initial analysis, we will design a Flask API based on the queries that we have just developed.

 * Use Flask to create your routes.